deshankoswatte/ballerina-cloud-demo/README.md

 ## Demo 5
 [See Source Code and Artifacts](demo-5)

-In this demo we will be deploying the Docker image generate earlier(from Demo 2) to Kubernetes using `@kubernetes` annotation.
+In this demo we will be deploying the Docker image generate earlier(from Demo 2) to Kubernetes using `@kubernetes` annotation(s).